A.W. Lymn

 A funeral is so much more than a way to say goodbye, it’s an opportunity to celebrate the life of someone special.

 Today, a funeral can be as unique as the individual who is being honoured.
-From simple touches like displaying personal photographs to events created around a favorite pastime, funerals can reflect any aspect of a person’s life and personality.
+From simple touches like displaying personal photographs to events created around a favourite pastime, your A.W.
+Lymn funeral director can help you arrange a funeral to reflect any aspect of a person’s life and personality.

-You may choose Burial, Cremation, Natural burial, Burial at sea and many more, we have complied a list of options for you to consider.
+You may choose Burial, Cremation, Natural Burial, Burial at Sea and many more options.
+We have complied a list of options for you to consider.

-Here are some questions you can ask yourself to help personalise a service:
+Here are some questions you can consider to help personalise a service:

 What did the person like to do?

 Often people have hobbies that become more than just a casual pastime.
 Their activity could have been as much a part of who they were as their smile.
-Why not showcase that important part of their life during the funeral?
+You’re A.W.
+Lymn funeral director can help you to showcase that important part of their life during the funeral.

 Incorporating a hobby can be as simple as: